devv-work/timeato/README.md

 ### Project Dependencies

- - bcrypt: used to ecrypt user password information.
+ - bcrypt - used to ecrypt user password information.
  - connect-mongo - used for creating connection to mongodb database.
  - dotenv, ejs - used to store express session secret value and DB string.
  - express - used for routing and handling request / response operations.